Probiotics for Horses: Gut Health, Digestion, and Performance

 What Is Poor Feed Efficiency in Horses?

 Poor feed efficiency occurs when a horse consumes an appropriate amount of feed but does not maintain body condition, weight, or energy as expected.
-In these cases, the issue is not necessarily how much the horse is eating, but how effectively that feed is being utilized.
+In these cases, the issue is not intake—it is how effectively that feed is being utilized.

 Why Some Horses Struggle with Feed Efficiency

-Poor feed efficiency is often the result of multiple overlapping factors rather than a single cause.
-These factors may include digestive instability, diet composition, stress, workload, or inconsistencies in feeding and management.
+Poor feed efficiency is usually the result of multiple overlapping factors, including digestive instability, diet composition, stress, workload, and feeding consistency.

 Digestive Efficiency and Nutrient Utilization

-For a horse to maintain condition, nutrients must not only be consumed, but also digested and absorbed effectively.
-If digestion is inefficient, nutrients may pass through the digestive tract without being fully utilized.
+For a horse to maintain condition, nutrients must be digested and absorbed effectively.
+If digestion is inefficient, nutrients pass through the system without being fully utilized.

-This is particularly important for fiber digestion, which depends on microbial fermentation in the hindgut.
-When fermentation is stable, fiber can be converted into volatile fatty acids that provide a major source of energy for the horse.
+This is especially important for fiber digestion, which depends on microbial activity in the hindgut.
+When fermentation is stable, fiber is converted into energy efficiently.

 The Role of the Hindgut in Feed Efficiency

-The hindgut plays a central role in feed efficiency.
-The cecum and colon house the microbial populations responsible for breaking down forage into usable energy.
+The hindgut is the engine of feed efficiency.
+The cecum and colon contain microbial populations responsible for converting forage into usable energy.

-If microbial balance is disrupted, fermentation may become less efficient.
-This can reduce energy extraction from feed and contribute to difficulty maintaining weight or condition, even when intake appears adequate.
+When microbial balance is disrupted, fermentation becomes less efficient.
+This reduces energy extraction from feed and can lead to difficulty maintaining weight, condition, or performance.

 Common Causes of Poor Feed Efficiency